UTKRISHTPATESARIA/UTKRISHTPATESARIA.github.io/_posts/2022-05-24-IISc-CSA-Research-Interview-Experience.md

 AB : Are you aware of height balanced trees?

-Me : *(I hope they don't ask me to code)* Yes I am, in a binary tree for every node the difference of left and right subtree should difer by a constant, in case of AVL the constant is 1.
+Me : Yes I am, in a binary tree for every node the difference of left and right subtree should difer by a constant, in case of AVL the constant is 1.

 AB : What is special about AVL?